 Other recent projects include Poems of Sheer Nothingness commissioned by soprano Susan Narucki using fragmented realizations of ancient Occitan troubadour poems, Calls of Close and Away for Imani Winds on 19th-century French hunting calls and 20th-century American military signals, and Echoes of Always for Ensemble Dal Niente assembled from scraps of Baroque opera entr’actes and bits of Helgeson’s own previous music.

-With performances across the US and Europe at venues including the Monday Evening Concerts in Los Angeles, IRCAM’s Manifeste 2012, the 2013 World New Music Days in Vienna, and the 2014 MATA Festival in New York, Helgeson's music has been championed by such ensembles as the Arditti String Quartet, New York piano and percussion quartet Yarn/Wire, acclaimed French chamber choir Les Cris de Paris, and Austrian new music group Ensemble Reconsil.
-Recordings of his music are availabe on Carrier Records and Oberlin Music, with an upcoming portrait album on innova.
+With performances at venues including the Monday Evening Concerts in Los Angeles, IRCAM’s Manifeste in Paris, the World New Music Days in Vienna, and the MATA Festival in New York, his music has been championed by such ensembles as the Arditti String Quartet, Yarn/Wire, Ensemble Reconsil, Uusinta, Argento Ensemble, loadBang, Hong Kong New Music Ensemble, Wild Shore, SONAR New Music, Les Cris de Paris, and the Formalist Quartet.
+Recordings of his music are available on Carrier Records, Oberlin Music, and Innova Recordings.

 Currently serving as Chair of Composition and Theory at Longy, he previously taught at the Oberlin Conservatory of Music, with additional visiting appointments at University of Hartford, New York University, University of Chicago, and the University of California Washington Center.
 Helgeson is also Executive Director of the Look + Listen Festival in New York, and has given lectures and masterclasses at institutions like Northwestern University, Mannes School of Music, Stanford University, and the Internationale Musikinstitut Darmstadt.
 A former Fletcher Jones Dissertation Fellow, he holds degrees in music and theater from the University of California San Diego (PhD, MA) and Oberlin College (BMus, BA).